mianwu515/rust-world-spr23/week8/README.md

+# Random-fact-generator - A Serverless Web Application

+A detailed guide and references can be found [here](https://github.com/nogibjj/rust-on-aws-lambda)

-# A handful of possible usages of AWS Lambda
+## A handful of possible usages of AWS Lambda
 * Serverless Web Application: You can use Lambda to build a serverless web application that interacts with a database and serves web pages or API endpoints.
 Lambda can be used to process user requests, retrieve data from the database, and return dynamic content to the user.

 * Data Processing: Lambda can be used to process data in real-time or batch mode.
 For example, you can use Lambda to process incoming data from IoT devices or data streams and trigger downstream processes.